Eisenach, Germany: What to pack, what to wear, and when to go [2024]

 • Travel voltage adapter

-A plug adapter that supports outlet types C and F. Check that you find the right type.
-The vast majority of adapters on sale are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Be sure to pick the necessary kind.
+A lot of adapters currently being sold are just plug changers and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be sufficient for most places.

 • Luggage scale to avoid fees